Una grande famiglia: Season 1

 Over the course of the story, everyone will discover their weaknesses and come together to become stronger.
 Chiara and Raoul will become lovers, Nicoletta will begin to fall in love with Ruggero, Laura will discover her son's homosexuality and Stefano will realize that he was driving the car in which her friend died.
 Meanwhile, the situation in the company worsens to the point that, to avoid bankruptcy and the loss of the villa, Ernesto decides to sell the company.
 But the secretary Serafina informs a mysterious man with whom she is constantly in contact of the situation.
 A few hours after signing the sales contract, Serafina leaves the company with the mysterious man.
 Upon returning, she secretly enters Ernesto's office and downloads a file onto her PC to access a foreign bank account in which the 20 million euros that everyone thought had been lost were deposited.
 When Ernesto discovers that, thanks to the money miraculously found, the company is safe, he organizes a big party in the villa attended by all the family members.

 Finally peace seems to have returned to the Rengoni house, but in the middle of dinner little Tino disappears.
 Chiara and Raoul are about to go out into the park to look for him, but suddenly everyone stops, petrified.
 Tino has reappeared in the dining room, but he is not alone: he is holding the hand of his father Edoardo.

+Season 2

+The premier of second season of Una grande famiglia had over 19 percent of the audience share in Italy, representing approximately 5,265,000 viewers.